Explicit Orbit Classification of Reducible Jordan Algebras and Freudenthal Triple Systems: Orbits of Reducible Cubic Jordan Algebras

-There are many good references on the symmetries associated with Jordan algebras and, in particular, on the exceptional Lie groups.
-Here we have used \cite{Schafer:1966,Jacobson:1971,Ramond:1976aw,Springer:2000} and in particular \cite{Krutelevich:2004, Shukuzawa:2006,Yokota:2009}.
+There are many good references on the symmetries associated with Jordan algebras and, in particular, on the exceptional Lie groups, see for example \cite{Schafer:1966,Jacobson:1971,Ramond:1976aw,Springer:2000} and in particular \cite{Krutelevich:2004, Shukuzawa:2006,Yokota:2009}.
 In the following we restrict our attention to the case $\F=\R$.